The EU’s country-by-country reporting rules in short

 What it means for companies

-NGOs and tax-justice campaigners, as well as journalists and financial analysts, strongly advocated for this public country-by-country reporting.
-The first reports published in 2025 will likely be closely scrutinized and elicit ample commentary, and the information disclosed by the reports will be subject to data analysis showing aspects such as profitability per country, productivity per employee or proportionality of tax on revenue.
+NGOs and tax-justice campaigners, as well as journalists and financial analysts, advocated for this public country-by-country reporting.
+The first EU reports published in 2025 will likely be closely scrutinized and elicit ample commentary, and the information disclosed by the reports will be subject to interpretation and data analysis showing aspects such as profitability per country, productivity per employee or proportionality of tax on revenue.
 These ratios will provide analysts and investors with detailed financial indicators and tax activists with concrete figures for their “name and shame” campaigns.
 In addition, and because of a current lack of a uniform format required by the legislation, companies run the risk of presenting their data in a complex and hard-to-grasp manner that leaves room for misunderstandings and false interpretations.
 A report that is not accompanied by explanations and a clear presentation leaves companies at risk of losing control of their narrative.

 For private companies, public CbCR will disclose detailed financial information that is usually not publicly available.
 This will likely trigger massive interest from investors and competitors that goes far beyond tax information.